daq-tools/kotori/doc/source/setup/index.rst

 repository.

-For running Kotori in a full configuration, you will need some other infrastructure services like Mosquitto_, InfluxDB_, Grafana_ and optionally MongoDB_.
+For running Kotori in a full configuration, you will need some other infrastructure services like Mosquitto_, CrateDB_, InfluxDB_, Grafana_ and optionally MongoDB_.

 Have fun and enjoy your data acquisition!